 Listening volunteers are there for anyone who needs someone.
-They answer more than five million calls for help each year and they can change the course of someone’s life.
+Every year, they spend over one million hours responding to calls for help and they can change the course of someone’s life.

 Now I take quiet comfort in knowing that by answering the phone, I can help someone feel better about themselves

 Jamilia, Samaritans volunteer

 Listening volunteers can change the course of someone’s life.
 That’s where you come in.

 Find out if being a listening volunteer is right for you.